Kinto/kinto.js/README.md

   * The developer has to handle them manually, and call `sync ()` again when done;
 3. If everything went fine, publish local changes;
 4. Fail on any publication conflict detected;
-  * If `mode` is set to `Collection.strategy.SERVER_WINS`, no remote data override will be performed by the server;
+  * If `strategy` is set to `Collection.strategy.SERVER_WINS`, no remote data override will be performed by the server;
-  * If `mode` is set to `Collection.strategy.CLIENT_WINS`, conflicting server records will be overriden with local changes;
+  * If `strategy` is set to `Collection.strategy.CLIENT_WINS`, conflicting server records will be overriden with local changes;
-  * If `mode` is set to `Collection.strategy.MANUAL`, conflicts will be reported in a dedicated array.
+  * If `strategy` is set to `Collection.strategy.MANUAL`, conflicts will be reported in a dedicated array.

 **Note:** On any rejection, `sync()` should be called again once conflicts are properly handled.